textpattern/textpattern.github.io/administration/images-panel.md

 **Category:** if the image was assigned a category, then it will reflect that here.

-**Author:** the author who created the image record.
+**Author:** the author who created the image record (only if more than one author exists in the [Users administration panel](http://docs.textpattern.io/administration/users-panel)).

 At the top of the list there is an option 'Show detail'.
 When marked additional columns (and additional info) will be presented:

-In the ID column, a link will be added for each image: *View:* click this to view the actual image in a new browser window.
+In the ID column, a link will be added for each image: **View:** click this to view the actual image in a new browser window.

 **Date:** the date when the image record was created (normally when the image was initially uploaded).

-**Tags:** here you have a choice of *three ways* to include the image in your articles or forms:
+**Tags:** here you have a choice of *three ways* to include the image in your article content or Form templates:

 1. as a Textile(d) text
 2. as a Textpattern image tag